metabase/metabase/docs/users-guide/16-customizing-drill-through.md

 We'll now see the same link template input box as with the chart example above.
 Just as before, we can use the double braces syntax, like `{{PRODUCT_ID}}`, in our URL to refer to a column name to insert the clicked cell's value at that point in the URL.

+**Referencing multiple column values**

 Note that you can refer to *any* column in the table here, not just the column whose drill-through behavior you're customizing.
 When you click on a cell, it will insert the value of all referenced columns *in that same row* into your URL.
-This could let us do things like make clicking on a product's *name* go somewhere custom, but reference the product's *ID* in the URL.
+This could let us do things like make clicking on a product's *name* go to a custom destination, but reference the product's *ID* in the URL.

+This comes in handy when linking to a dashboard or question with multiple filters: your link template could for example reference two values for two filters in the dashboard you're linking to, like this so, `http://YOUR-METABASE-LOCATION.com/dashboard/5?name={{NAME}}&id={{ID}}`, where `name` and `id` are the filters.
+Note the ampersand `&` between the two filters in the link; you can string together any number of filters in your link templates by putting an ampersand between them.

 ![Link option](./images/customizing-drill-through/table-options-filled.png)